-Memphis-bred, Grammy-nominated, Echo Award-winning bassist/composer Stephan Crump has lived in Brooklyn since 1994.
-An active bandleader, he has released twelve critically-acclaimed albums in addition to numerous film scoring contributions.
+Memphis-bred, Grammy-nominated, Echo Award-winning bassist/composer Stephan Crump is an active bandleader with twelve critically-acclaimed album releases in addition to numerous film scoring contributions.
 Known for transforming his instrument into a speaking entity of magnetic pull, his focus on creative instrumental music has led to collaborations with many of the leading lights of his generation.

 Stephan comes from a family of architects, sculptors, painters, storytellers, musicians, civic leaders, and craftsmen.
 He was raised in music and the arts by his Parisian mother, an amateur pianist, and his Memphian father, an architect, painter, and jazz drummer.
 After six years of classical piano study and two years with the alto saxophone, he got his first bass guitar at age thirteen and spent his high school years playing in rock and funk bands around Memphis.
 During the summers, he worked in the studio of his uncle, Stephen, a wood sculptor.